FACTBOX-Europe sees another year of droughts and wildfires | Science-Environment

 About six small-scale blazes have been recorded in the regions of Nouvelle-Aquitaine, Occitanie, Grand Est, Bouches-Du-Rhone and Corsica island.
 Mid-April, the French geological service BRGM said that very low groundwater levels had put France on course for a worse summer drought than last year, mainly in the southern part of the country.
 GREECE

-ITALY Fires were burning in woods and vegetation in various parts of Calabria, the southernmost part of the Italian mainland.
+ITALY Fires were burning in woods and vegetation in various parts of Calabria, the southernmost part of the Italian mainland, while Palermo's airport reopened on Tuesday after wildfires in Sicily forced its closure for a few hours.

+On Tuesday, Italy put 16 cities on red alert because of the high temperatures.
+These include Palermo and Catania, where power and water supply cuts that local officials blamed in part on the heat have been frequent in recent days.
 Sicily's civil protection agency said the temperature in some areas in eastern Sicily rose to 47 Celsius (116.6 Fahrenheit) on Sunday, close to the record European high of 48.8 Celsius from two years ago.
 Properties on the island suffered blackouts because of the heat wave.

-The health ministry on July 18 issued red weather alerts for 20 of the country's 27 main cities.
-Rome registered a new record high temperature of 41.8, the weather service of the local Lazio region reported.
+MALTA Malta has been suffering from a week-long heat wave that has caused widespread power cuts across the island.
+State-owned power company Enemalta said near record temperatures of between 40 and 42.7 degrees Celsius made underground distribution cables overheat and fail while electricity demand spiked.

+Malta Airport's meteorological office said it expected the heatwave to break by Wednesday morning when a north-westerly wind would bring down the temperature to around 34 degrees.
+PORTUGAL

 RUSSIA In central Russia's Urals region, in the small village of Shaidurikha near Yekaterinburg, wildfires spread on July 12 and caused significant damage.
 One woman died, two people were hospitalised with burns and 41 houses were burned down as the fire rapidly spread.
 Dry and windy weather conditions contributed to the fire's intensity.